 The episode was rated 7.59 from 51 votes.

 Sometimes disgusting, body horror films makes audience members question their prejudices against physical difference, their attitudes about sex and gender, their fear of disease and contamination, and how much appearance determines destiny.

-Slashers got sophisticated in the '90s, evolving from Freddy Kreuger to Candyman to the terrifying Hannibal Lecter.
-The 2000s brought "torture porn" - a response to post-9/11 panic.
+Slashers got sophisticated in the '90s, evolving from Freddy Krueger to Candyman to the terrifying Hannibal Lector.
+The 2000s brought "torture porn" – a response to post-9/11 panic.

 Slasher films killed in the ’80s, but their violence, perceived misogyny, and endless sequels almost ended the genre.
 Supernatural killers Chucky and Freddy saved them from extinction.